tendermint/budget/docs/How-To/api/README.md

 ---
-Title: REST APIs
+Title: REST APIs for Budget Module
-Description: A high-level overview of gRPC-gateway REST Routes in budget module.
+Description: A high-level overview of gRPC-gateway REST routes for the budget module.
 ---

+# REST APIs for Budget Module

+A high-level overview of gRPC-gateway REST routes for the budget module.

 ## Swagger Documentation